hiphops-io/hiphops-io.github.io/docs/syntax.md

 A task can be defined within the `tasks` array on a sensor.
 Tasks will perform work and can have dependencies between them.
 Tasks that have their conditions met are triggered in parallel.
 Sequential execution can be defined using `depends` which is documented in the next section.

-Available task names and their inputs are defined in the [integration docs](integrations.md)
+Available task names and their inputs are defined in the Integrations section

 ```yaml
 tasks: